Sherwood Forest Heathland - John Smith

 Where is it found?

-Approximately 58,000 hectares of lowland heathland (20% of the world’s total) are found in the UK.
+Approximately 95,000 hectares of lowland heathland are found in the UK, with the majority in lowland England (58,000 ha).
 Even so, this represents less than one sixth of the heathland that was present in 1800.
 Lowland heath is now mainly restricted to Staffordshire, Suffolk, Norfolk, the south and west of England from Surrey to Cornwall, South and West Wales and the eastern Scottish lowlands.

 Why is it important?